 Note: The default SYSTEM CONFIG file allows the following console addresses: 20, 21, 22, 23, F20, F21, 1020.
 If your console is not one of these addresses, either redefine your console or IPL with the LOADPARM consaddr option.
 If you use the LOADPARM option, include cons=consaddr as an IPL parameter on the z/VM Stand Alone Program Loader (SAPL) panel.

 Go to Part 3, "After traditional installation," on page 79.

 Step 4.
-Multimember SSI
+Complete a multimember SSI installation

 1. Processing continues.

 '''

 IUGIMB8380I DDRing cylinders 0 - nnnn from lbl1res to lbl2res

 DDR of lbl1res to lbl2res successful